IhorLeonov/dexola-camp_dapp/README.md

 1. Visit the StarRunner Staking website [https://dexola-camp-dapp.vercel.app](https://dexola-camp-dapp.vercel.app).

-2. Click the "Connect Wallet" button.
+2. Click "Connect Wallet" button.

 3. Select your preferred wallet and follow the on-screen instructions to connect your wallet.